Launches can be kinda scary…

-The 30 day challenge that leads to a full coaching program.
+The 30-day challenge that leads to a full coaching program.
 The 3 video series that tees up a perfectly executed sales video.
-The live day long webcast.
+The live day-long webcast.
 The telesummits.
 The free ebook or manifesto.
-The free 15 minute sales calls.
+The free 15-minute sales calls.
 The Webinars.
-The Facebook Ads.
+Facebook Ads.

 Raise your hand if you’ve ever done or used any of these (or several of them) during your last launch.

 I'm sure some of these worked for some of you and at the other end of the spectrum, none of these worked for some of you.